 This is a hand-held tool for tightening and loosening the shroud head studs.
-It is designed for a 60-year life and is made of aluminum for easy handling and to resist corrosion.
+It is designed for a 60-year life and is made of aluminum and stainless steel for easy handling and to resist corrosion.
 Calculations have been performed to confirm the design.